whitlockmcorbett/F23_CS11_SI/week_7/exercise1/README.md

 ```

 ## Challenge
-Rewrite program to work with inputs of arbitrary digits
+Rewrite program to work with inputs of arbitrary digits, for example 10:3